-The food situation is gradually improving.
-Sverdloff, acting Commissar of ways and communications, assured me that transport has improved forty per cent. in the last three months.
-While on the Volga trip I saw for myself the improvement of river transportation since the defeat of the raiding cossacks and counter revolutionaries.
-Oil fuel is proceeding up the Volga as rapidly as transport can convey it.
+Robert Williams, General Secretary of the British Transport Workers Federation, a member of the British Labor Party's Investigating Commission, just returned from Soviet Russia.
+AUGUST, 1920 as transport can convey it.
 Deliveries are expected to reach thirty-five million poods per month.
 And coal is now being won from the Donetz region.
 Oil and coal will enormously assist rail and water transport and allow wood to be used for heating cities during the coming winter.
 Wheat from the Black Sea belt is being sent to the northern areas to supplement the rye products and provide sufficient cereals to carry on.
+The peasants are accepting more readily the Soviet regime although they are lamentably short of agricultural implements and the amenities of life which reorganized industry alone can provide.